TanveenBal/Minesweeper-Deep-Q-Learning/README.md

 **Is it possible for a computer to beat minesweeper?**

 Of course, it's possible—but how exactly can it be done?
 While Minesweeper’s logical rules make it solvable through algorithms based on if-else conditions, the true challenge comes from teaching a computer to play the game with an evolving understanding.
-In this project, we do more than just rely on a machine learning model that learns from trial and error.
+In this project, I do more than just rely on a machine learning model that learns from trial and error.
 Instead, the system is enhanced with built-in game rules—those guaranteed moves players can make based on number clues—allowing the AI to leverage known strategies alongside its learned decision-making.
 This combination of learned moves and guaranteed strategies pushes the boundaries of how an AI can approach Minesweeper.

 This is where Reinforcement Learning steps in!